 If you don’t find what you are looking for, contact the innovation team at email@example.com.

-Due to the low number of interruptible tenders and the resulting inability to acquire sufficient interruptible capacity, no DN Interruptible Summary Reports will be published by SGN for the 2017 Interruption Tender.
+Due to the inability to acquire sufficient interruptible capacity, no DN Interruptible Summary Reports will be published by SGN for the 2018 Annual Interruption Tender.

 SGN will continue to invite tenders in future years.
-The next window is likely to be in June 2018.
+The next annual tender window is in June 2019.

 Our long term development statement (LTDS) and demand forecasting document (DFD) provide a 10-year forecast of our gas transportation system usage and likely system developments.